MinaTahaei/CodArt-Docs/Refactoring-Docs/docs/Refactorings/PullUpField.md

 <span style="color:darkblue;font-size:30px;">Introduction </span>

 When subclasses grow and get developed separately, identical (or nearly identical) fields and methods appear.
-Pull up method refactoring removes the repetitive field from subclasses and moves it to a superclass.
+Pull up field refactoring removes the repetitive field from subclasses and moves it to a superclass.

 Example: